So You Need to Comply with NIST 800-171 & CMMC

 CMMC Experts: Cybersecurity + Compliance + RPO/C3PAO

-Lastly, you could engage with a Professional Solution Provider that offers the best of all worlds – Cybersecurity + Compliance + CMMC Expertise.
+Lastly, you could engage with a Professional Solution Practitioners that offers the best of all worlds – Cybersecurity + Compliance + CMMC Expertise.
 There are Cybersecurity Professionals that specifically focus on compliance – that understand the intricacies of compliance frameworks like CMMC.
 They’ve conducted hundreds of engagements assessing, advising and preparing their clients to meet compliance with a variety of frameworks.
 This gives them a perspective on what works in a wide range of organizations and the specific situations that an organization finds itself.
 In essence, they understand the “how”.
 Couple this with being an RPO or C3PAO and you’ve found yourself a rare solution.
 This kind of organization has demonstrated its commitment to the CMMC ecosystem, will understand the nuances of the requirements (the “what”) and has the requisite experience, know-how and expertise to implement (the “how”).
 The downfall?
 Perceived cost.
 These organizations aren’t cheap.
 However, when put into context, “if you think hiring an Expert is expensive…wait until you’ve hired an amateur!”
 Or, as the old adage goes…”you get what you pay for”.

 The Wrap Up